ddmills/geotic/readme.md

 ecs.registerPrefab({
     // name used when creating the prefab
     name: 'HumanWarrior',
     // an array of other prefabs of which this one derives.
+Note they must be registered in order.
     inherit: ['Being', 'Warrior'],
     // an array of components to attach
     components: [
         {
-            // this can be a constructor name, or a reference directly to the component class
+            // this should be a component constructor name
             type: 'EquipmentSlot',
             // what properties should be assigned to the component
             properties: {